 What separates the businesses that are successfully running powerful predictive analytics, from those that are stumbling?
 Here is what we have observed, in working with major brands across sectors, worldwide:

 Lay the right foundations: Successful adopters of predictive analytics know that deriving value from the software first requires an outstanding data and tech foundation.
 They acquire all the necessary information, and unify it in one central warehouse.
 They move from manual to automated data wrangling, via platforms that deliver results in an easy-to-view format, ensure consistency and limit errors.
 They seek superior quality of information, and they put in place the right tech stack.
-To augment how data drives business decision-making, these businesses ensure all information is safe and secure, with strong usage policies and controls.
+To augment how data drives business intelligence and decision-making, these businesses ensure all information is safe and secure, with strong usage policies and controls.
 In maintaining this vision, governance, and change momentum, they ensure they overcome financial and timing obstacles, perfectly placing them to make powerful predictions.

 Develop a data-driven culture: The most effective predictive analytics projects are those led by execs who recognize the need to start with a cultural revolution within their organizations.
 To effect that cultural change, they can start small – building a team environment that embraces and fosters curiosity around data-driven intelligence.
 They demonstrate the success that can be achieved by equipping each team member across the entire organisation with direct access to the same, shared source of intelligence.
 This unlocks the ability for knowledge to be applied consistently across all teams - allowing all teams to take better decisions based on the same, unifying knowledge, and accurately measure outcomes.
 This cultural transformation can never be forced.
 The best way for leaders to achieve data democratization is by appreciating cultural sensitivities.
 Continually invest in developing the right skillsets across the organisation.
 Tackle any shortage of in-house data science capabilities with a multi-pronged approach of new hires combined with re-skilling and upskilling existing teams.